 Regular practice helps to keep the spine and shoulders supple.

 Eases a painful, stiff, sprained or fused the lumbar spine.

 Regular practice reduces discomfort in the dorsal spine area.

 Increases the flexibility of the back and hips.

-Do not practice this asana if you have eye strain, a stress related headache, or migraine.
-The asana should not be attempted if you have diarrhea or dysentery.
+Do not practice this asana if you have eye strain, a stress-related headache, or migraine.
+The asana should not be attempted if you have diarrhoea or dysentery.